There’s not much that can actually be calibrated with these screens, so the process is fairly straightforward …

 In rare cases you’ll get this error: “Eye-One position detection failed!
 Do you want to continue anyway?”
 This usually happens because the screen isn’t bright enough.
 Press “No”, then turn up the Brightness and try again.
 (However, my friend Richard assures me that he just presses “Yes” to continue, and it doesn’t affect the calibration at all.)

 Once the device has found itself, the Quality Indicator appears in the top right-hand corner of your screen.

 It’s self-explanatory, of course.
-You need to adjust your screen’s brightness to get the black bar as close to the center of the green area as possible.
+You need to adjust your screen’s brightness to get the black bar as close to the centre of the green area as possible.
 Once you’ve done so, press “Stop”.

-- You may not get it exactly in the center of the green range.
+- You may not get it exactly in the centre of the green range.
 Don’t worry about it.
 Just get it as close as you can.